Michael-Lynn/vending-machine/README.md

 #=> []
 ```

-When insufficient money is paid, the vending machine prints to the console, `You have not inserted enough money`.
+When insufficient money is paid, the vending machine prints to the console: `You have not inserted enough money`.

 When the vending machine's products and change are empty, a maintenance man is in charge of replenishing them.